-- Support for high-concurrency locking techniques, such as those used for B+-tree concurrency control, which release locks early

-- Supports "logical undo"

-- Recovery based on "repeating history", whereby recovery executes exactly the same actions as normal processing
+- Support for high-concurrency locking techniques, such as those used for B+-tree concurrency control, which release locks early - Supports "logical undo" - Recovery based on "repeating history", whereby recovery executes exactly the same actions as normal processing

-- including redo of log records of incomplete transactions, followed by subsequent undo

-- Key benefits

-- supports logical undo

-- easier to understand/show correctness

-Advanced Recovery: Logical Undo Logging
+Logical Undo Logging

-- Operations like B+-tree insertions and deletions release locks early. - They cannot be undone by restoring old values (physical undo), since once a lock is released, other transactions may have updated the B+-tree. - Instead, insertions (resp. deletions) are undone by executing a deletion (resp. insertion) operation (known as logical undo). - For such operations, undo log records should contain the undo operation to be executed - Such logging is called logical undo logging, in contrast to physical undo logging - Operations are called logical operations - Other examples: - delete of tuple, to undo insert of tuple - allows early lock release on space allocation information - subtract amount deposited, to undo deposit - allows early lock release on bank balance
+- Operations like B+-tree insertions and deletions release locks early. - They cannot be undone by restoring old values (physical undo), since once a lock is released, other transactions may have updated the B+tree. - Instead, insertions (resp. deletions) are undone by executing a deletion (resp. insertion) operation (known as logical undo). - For such operations, undo log records should contain the undo operation to be executed - Such logging is called logical undo logging, in contrast to physical undo logging - Operations are called logical operations - Other examples: - delete of tuple, to undo insert of tuple - allows early lock release on space allocation information - subtract amount deposited, to undo deposit - allows early lock release on bank balance

-Advanced Recovery: Physical Redo
+Physical Redo